 - You won’t be getting the best quilt.

-- It's just not needed.
+- It's just not necessary.

-If you are a quilt maker, consider up dating your skills, equipment and quilt style.
+If you are a quilt maker, consider updating your skills, equipment and quilt style.
 Read more about that here.

 If you are looking to have a quilt made from your T-shirts, find a quilt maker who does not use interfacing.
 Read more about how to find a quilt maker here.